wilfredoha/DevOps-Projects/13 - ANSIBLE REFACTORING AND STATIC ASSIGNMENTS (IMPORTS AND ROLES)/README.md

 ```

 ## Commit & Test
-Commit your changes, create a Pull Request and merge them to master branch, make sure webhook triggered two consequent Jenkins jobs, they ran successfully and copied all the files to your Jenkins-Ansible server into /home/ubuntu/ansible-config-mgt/ directory.
+Commit your changes, create a Pull Request and merge them to master branch, make sure webhook triggered two consequent Jenkins jobs, they ran successfully and copied all the files to your Jenkins-Ansible server into /home/ubuntu/ansible-config-artifact/ directory.

 Now run the playbook against your uat inventory and see what happens:

 ```
+cd /home/ubuntu/ansible-config-artifact/

-sudo ansible-playbook -i /home/ubuntu/ansible-config-mgt/inventory/uat.yml /home/ubuntu/ansible-config-mgt/playbooks/site.yaml
+ansible-playbook -i inventory/uat.yml playbooks/site.yml
 ```

 You should be able to see both of your UAT Web servers configured and you can try to reach them from your browser: